jochenseeber/mixml/demo/tool.md

 ## Replace nodes with string interpolation

-Ruby [string interpolation](http://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Literals#Interpolation).matches xml performed on string parameters, so you can also select some elements with an XPath expression and then change the element name using a Ruby expression.
+Ruby [string interpolation](http://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Literals#Interpolation) is performed on string parameters, so you can also select some elements with an XPath expression and then change each element using a Ruby expression.

     @tool.execute do
         xpath '//*[@name = "Hobbes"]' do